- Future Students

 Barbara Peregoy, Au.D, CCC-ASenior Lecturer, Certified Audiologist310 North Riverpoint Blvd, Box B,Spokane, WA 99202Phone: 509.828.1327Email: firstname.lastname@example.org

-Barbara Peregoy is a senior lecturer joining the department of Communication Disorders in the fall of 2001.
+Barbara Peregoy is a senior lecturer joining the department of Communication Sciences and Disorders fall of 2001.
 She comes to Eastern with almost 20 years of clinical experience in private practice.
-Her clinical interests are, assessment and treatment of hearing disorders, and electrophysiology of the auditory mechanism.
+Her clinical interests are assessment and treatment of hearing disorders, and electrophysiology of the auditory mechanism.